Key Takeaways

 How long do I have to file a retaliation claim?

 Under the FLSA, you generally have two years from the date of the retaliatory action to file suit, or three years if the employer's violation was willful.
 For Oklahoma state-law claims under the Burk doctrine, the statute of limitations is typically two years as well.
-However, filing a complaint with the Department of Labor can affect these timelines, so consult an attorney promptly to understand your specific deadlines.
+Filing an administrative complaint does not make every deadline disappear, so consult an attorney promptly to understand your specific deadlines.

 Can I file both a federal FLSA claim and an Oklahoma state claim?